 - Annex budget for heating network: 200 046 977 00043

 - Annex budget for direct labor operations for urban planning: 200 046 977 00050

 - Annex budget for restaurant: 200 046 977 00068

-Note that depositing an invoice with Lyon Métropole does not require entering a service code.
+- Submitting an invoice to Lyon Métropole does not require the input of a service code.

 Who do I contact if I have a question?